All Health Conditions

 Sleep Apnea

-A serious sleep disorder where breathing repeatedly stops and starts during sleep.
+A serious sleep disorder where breathing repeatedly stops and starts during sleep, causing poor sleep quality, daytime fatigue, and increased risk of heart disease and stroke.

 Sleep Deprivation